jezzmemo/JJNetwork/README.md

 - [x] Sign the http parameter by your customer key
 - [x] Customer cache for the GET and POST
+- [x] Replace the domain to IP address improve performance

 ## Requirements